Every year, over 9,000 Ontarians (slightly more men than women) will be diagnosed with colorectal cancer, and over 3,000 Ontarians will die from it.

 - People ages 50 to 74 without a family history of colorectal cancer who choose to be screened with flexible sigmoidoscopy should be screened every 10 years.

 - Due to insufficient evidence, the ColonCancerCheck program recommends against screening for colorectal cancer using metabolomic (blood or urine), DNA, computed tomography colonography, capsule colonoscopy and double contrast barium enema.

 Screening people at increased risk of colorectal cancer

 - ColonCancerCheck recommends that asymptomatic people get screened with colonoscopy if they have a family history of colorectal cancer that includes one or more first-degree relatives with the disease.
 Screening should be begin at 50 years of age, or 10 years earlier than the age their relative was diagnosed, whichever occurs first

 Benefits of Screening

 Being screened increases the chances of detecting colorectal cancer early.
-Someone with colorectal cancer has a 90% chance of being cured if the cancer is caught early.
+Someone with colorectal cancer has a nine out of ten chance of being cured if the cancer is caught early.